martroben/Bd_scan_request/README.md

 $frequency\ parameter = 1 + 2^{\[6 - \frac 2 7\ \cdot\ days\ since\ last\ scan\]}\ \ \ \text{(only the whole number part is kept)}$

 (current hour of day + 1) is divided by the frequency parameter.
-Whenever the remainder is 0, user is prompted to start a scan.
+Whenever the remainder (modulo) is 0, user is prompted to start a scan.

 Eg. if 14 days have passed since last scan the frequency parameter takes the following value: